deejaygraham/deejaygraham.github.io/src/content/posts/2026-08-19-badger-quote-of-the-day.md

 QUOTES = [
     (
+        "Always wanted to travel back in time to try fighting a younger version of yourself?
+Software development is the career for you!", "@Loh"
+    ),
+    (
         "The two hardest problems in Computer Science are: Human communication; Getting people in tech to believe that human communication is important", "Hazel Weakly"
     ),